persapiens/Course/HW/HW4.md

 2) **Docker Deploy (50 points)**: Extend the deployment workshop to run a docker deployment process.

 * On post-receive will build a new docker image.
-* Push to local registery.
+* Push to local registry.
 * Deploy the dockerized [simple node.js App](https://github.com/CSC-DevOps/App).
-Add appropriate hook commands to pull from registery, stop, and restart containers.
+Add appropriate hook commands to pull from registry, stop, and restart containers.

 3) **File IO (Bonus 20 points)**: You want to create a container for a legacy application.
 You succeed, but you need access to a file that the legacy app creates.